New English Art Club | 140th Anniversary

 NEAC Annual Lecture

-The exhibition will feature historical works by John Nash and his brother, Paul, both early NEAC members, whose works exemplify the NEAC's commitment to close observation of the world around us.
-Their work, shaped by direct experience and themes of conflict and the human condition, will be the focus of the NEAC Annual Lecture.
+The exhibition will feature historical works by John Nash and his brother, Paul, both early NEAC members.
+Their work, which exemplifies the NEAC's commitment to close observation of the world around us, will be the focus of the NEAC Annual Lecture.

 Become a Friend